owls.io ➡️ shirls.org

 The Migration

-For the majority of the services running on owls.io, "migration" is just updating a line of text to point to the new domain.
-That, and adding a redirect from the old URL for as long as I'm still in control of owls.io.
+, "migration" is just updating a line of text to point to the new domain.
+That, and adding a redirect from the old URL for as long as I still have owls.io

 For matrix, the protocol appears to be missing any sort of built-in account migration feature.